-- Beware of Westend clubs that are more expensive than the regular clubs since the touristy crowd.
+- Beware of Westend clubs that are more expensive than regular ones since the touristy crowd.

 Best Time to Reach

-In addition, there are convenses of train, buses, and cans to travel within the city.
+In addition, there are convinces of trains, buses, and cans to travel within the city.

 The Best Time to Visit London

 London is one of the most visited cities in the world and is expensive too.
-Starting springs (April, May) can be the best time to visit London as it’s comparatively less expensive.
-June and August bring a pleasant mix of rain and sunshine, the best time to enjoy the weather in London, October, and November, 11 to 15 degrees Celsius and ideal weather enjoy fun events like Halloween, pre-Christmas celebrations.
+Starting spring (April, May) can be the best time to visit London as it’s comparatively less expensive.
+June and August bring a pleasant mix of rain and sunshine, the best time to enjoy the weather in London, are October, and November, with 11 to 15 degrees Celsius and ideal weather to enjoy fun events like Halloween and pre-Christmas celebrations.